-5.3.5.4 Communication:
+5.3.5.4 COMMUNICATION

 Telecommunications is responsible for all communications within the hotel & external to the hotel.
-They have a vital role in keeping the channels of communications open.
-This system permits guests to call locally & internationally directly from their rooms.
+They have a vital role of keeping the channels of communications open.
+These system permits guest to call locally & internationally directly from their rooms.
 The call charges are automatically posted directly onto online guest folio accounts.
 The guest room phone has message indicators, voice mail services, caller id, do not -disturb & other features.
 It plays an important role in case of fire & keeps the hotel connected within & outside the hotel in case of emergencies.

-5.3.5.5 Lobby:
+5.3.5.5 LOBBY

-A lobby is a room in a building that is used for entry from the outside.
+A lobby is a room in a building which is used for entry from the outside.
 Sometimes referred to as a foyer or an entrance hall.
 A lobby has comfortable furniture, such as couches and lounge chairs, so that the customer will be able to wait in comfort.
 Also, there may be television sets, books, and/or magazines to help the customer pass time as they wait to be served.
 A lobby manager organizes, supervise & control all uniformed services in a shift.
-It is typically composed of 1) Information 2) Check-in 3) Porter lodge
+It is typically composed of 1) Information 2) Check in 3) Porter lodge

-5.3.5.6 Bills & Cash:
+5.3.5.6 BILLS & CASH